dialex/start-testing/docs/toolbox/test-strategy.md

 >
 > — ["The life of one man"](https://thelifeofoneman.com/the-testing-strategy)

 This strategy reveals the way tests will be designed and executed to foster quality.
 To do so, it needs to answer several questions like what parts of the product will be tested, what test techniques will be used, who will be involved, and how long it will take.
-The number of questions and the detail of the answers depends on your project's [requirements](/concepts/requirements.md), so you will have choose between a formal and detailed document versus a simple and abridged alternative.
+The number of questions and the detail of the answers depends on your project's [requirements](/concepts/requirements.md), so you will have to choose between a formal and detailed document versus a simple and abridged alternative.

 > Every time I look at any of the dozens of test plans my teams have written, I see dead test plans.
 This begs the question: if a plan isn't worth bothering to update, is it worth creating in the first place?
 >